What is network security?

 What problems are we solving?

-Most security problems, like DDoS attacks and data breaches, stem from two main sources: unsecured Internet of Things (IoT) devices (think a baby monitor or webcam) and inadequate network security controls.
-And although we cannot stop every hacker from seeking out and exploiting these vulnerabilities all the time, we can make it extremely difficult to do so by implementing advanced access control, network monitoring and management technologies, as well as meaningful industry-wide policy changes.
+Mandy security consideration, including DDoS attacks, fraud/ phishing and data breaches, stem from two main sources: unsecured Internet of Things (IoT) devices (think a baby monitor or webcam) and inadequate network security controls.
+Although we cannot stop every hacker from seeking out and exploiting these vulnerabilities all the time, we can make it extremely difficult to do so by implementing advanced access control, network monitoring and management technologies, as well as meaningful industry-wide policy changes.
 Security is often compared to a never-ending arms race, where good people must always out-smart, or in our case, out-invent the bad.

 How will we get there?